 Lexmark is committed to helping our customers meet their energy and resource efficiency goals by providing products that are environmentally preferable.
 The EPEAT program is one resource used to recognize products that meet this qualification.
 EPEAT uses the IEEE 1680.2 standard as the basis for assessing imaging equipment for environmental stewardship.
 We have registered over 200 of our products with Gold or Silver ratings-the highest ratings available.
 As part of the EPEAT verification process, audits are conducted by third-party laboratories and an outside certification body to ensure full compliance to the IEEE 1680.2 standard.
+Lexmark is committed to continuing public disclosure and annual reporting as required by EPEAT, including the public disclosure of supply chain toxics for 4.7.2.2.
 For a complete list of Lexmark registered products, click here.